 How exactly does boric acid work?

-It’s unclear how exactly boric acid works to treat vaginal infections.
+It’s unclear how boric acid works to treat vaginal infections.
 It’s believed that it may work through disrupting fungal and bacterial growth.

 It may also prevent these organisms from forming biofilms.
-Biofilms are a group of microorganisms that have organized within a sticky matrix.
+Biofilms are a group of microorganisms organized within a sticky matrix.
 Organisms that have formed a biofilm can be harder to treat with some types of medications.